RaphaelT1010/ecs193bluetoothapp/README.md

 5. npx expo start. npm start alternatively.
 Here, there may be errors thrown.
 This is fine.
 Refer to below

 ## Important Tips
-- If you get something related to metro, I did npm install metro
+- If you get something related to metro, npm install metro should handle it.
 - If you get something related to react-native-ble-manager, let me know and I can send you the node module.
 For some reason, doing npm i --save react-native-ble-manager (the conventional way) can sometimes break the application, throwing errors related to jdk, :app:compileDebugJavaWithJavac, etc. and make you lose many steps.
 Paste this into the node modules folder
 - Make sure you have Android Studio or an Android connected via USB to your computer.
 It should detect either.
 In my experience, it prioritzes the device.
 You must enable USB debugging with the Android, which you need to enable developer mode on the Android.
 There are tutorials for this online and is easy.
 - It's annoying that GitHub doesn't let you upload .expo (created calling npm install metro), or the node modules.
 As a result, you will be doing console commands in order to add onto the project/these locations which are hard to revert.
 Be careful with this as sometimes doing things like --force fix audit or ./gradlew clean will revert many steps, so try to do commitments like this conservatively.